openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 |**STEP BY STEP:** Commit the changes and run the pipeline
 |![Step by step - Commit the changes and run the pipeline]({% image_path create-catalog-step-by-step-pipeline.gif %}){:width="640px"}

-|**NOTE:** The current version of the application does not make use of the PostgreSQL server.
+|**NOTE:** The current version of the application does not make use of the PostgreSQL server which is deployed in the **Catalog DEV** project.
 Instead it currently uses the H2 database.
-We will come back to that when we look at module `Externalize Configuration`
+You will fix that in the next lab.

 ### Summary